prepare.blog

 • P — Plan.
 Make a deliberate decision about your next move instead of reacting emotionally.

-Natural navigation cues: In PNW forests, I rely heavily on drainage patterns — water flows downhill, creeks merge into streams, streams lead to rivers, and rivers lead to roads and towns.
-Sun tracking works when you can see sky, but in dense canopy, drainage is more reliable.
+Natural navigation cues: In PNW forests, I rely heavily on drainage patterns.
+Water flows downhill, creeks merge into streams, streams lead to rivers, and rivers lead to roads and towns.
+Sun tracking works when you can see sky, but in dense canopy, drainage’s more reliable.
 And yes — the “moss grows on the north side” rule is unreliable in our wet forests.
-Moss grows everywhere when everything is damp.
+Moss grows everywhere when everything’s damp.

 Digital backup: Before any outing, download offline maps on your phone (Google Maps, Gaia GPS, or onX).
 Your phone’s GPS chip works without cell service.
 This doesn’t replace a compass and waterproof paper map, but it’s a strong backup layer.